The North Tower #12: Trashing a Theory

 Voldemort and Bellatrix = King Priam and his heir (Hector)

-I basically did this one already in my article: Priam is a good king, who’s “big sin” is that he has a son who’s a bit too good looking for his own good and who steals a neighboring king’s (Menelaus) wife (Helen).
+I basically did this one already in my article: Priam is a good king, whose “big sin” is that he has a son who’s a bit too good looking for his own good and who steals a neighboring king’s (Menelaus) wife (Helen).
 His heir Hector is not an evil person either, but a great warrior who defends his city when attacked by the angry husband.
-I see as many aa zero connections between those two men and Voldemort and Bellatrix.
+I see as many as zero connections between those two men and Voldemort and Bellatrix.

 Okay, so all this goes to show that the parallels I drew between Greek and HP people are basically arbitrary and don’t hold up when you take a closer look.
 They’re of the “Crookshanks-kind”, meaning about as supported by actual evidence as the theory that Crookshanks is actually Lily Potter because they both have red hair (or fur) (and where contradictory arguments like the fact that Crookshanks is a male are conveniently left out of the picture…).